ropensci/beautier/doc/faq.md

 Thanks to Peter A. Durr and Paul van Els for supplying the FASTA files.

-## If I set a fixed crown age with multiple alignments, only the first alignment has so

-Correct.
-This is a feature of BEAST2, which is assumed to be correct.

 ## Why are the functions prefixed with `create_`?

 Or, why is this chosen: